-- Add 250 μl Buffer PB to the PCR reaction and mix.
+- 1. Transfer your PCR reaction to a 1.5 ml centrifuge tube, then add 250 μ l PB Buffer and mix.
 Check that the colour of the mixture is yellow.
 PB contains a pH indicator, which will change colour to orange or violet if the pH is above 7.5.
 If this happens, consult a demonstrator, as DNA will not stick to the column at high pH.
-A small amount (1-2 μl) of 3 M Sodium acetate, pH 5.2, will be added to reduce the pH to <7.5. - 2.
+A small amount (1-2 μ l) of 3 M Sodium acetate, pH 5.2, will be added to reduce the pH to <7.5. - 2.
 Place the QIAquick spin column in a 2 ml collection tube - 3.
 Apply your sample carefully to the QIAquick column.
 Put the column and the collection tube into the benchtop microcentrifuge, using a microfuge tube containing a similar volume of water as a balance, and centrifuge for 60 sec.
 The DNA should bind to the column. - 4.
 Discard the flow-through (i.e. the contents of the 2 ml collection tube) into the waste pot provided.
 Place the QIAquick column back into the same tube. - 5.
-Carefully add 0.75 ml Buffer PE to the QIAquick column.
+Carefully add 0.75 ml PE Buffer to the QIAquick column.
 This will wash off any excess unbound material.
 Centrifuge for 60 seconds as in step 3.

 Discard the flow-through and place the QIAquick column back in the same tube.
 Centrifuge the column for 60 seconds as in step 3.
-NB: residual ethanol from Buffer PE will not be completely removed unless the flow-through is discarded before this centrifugation.
+NB: residual ethanol from PE Buffer will not be completely removed unless the flow-through is discarded before this centrifugation.

-6. Place the QIAquick column into a new, clean 1.5 ml tube.
-Make sure that you cut the lid off before spinning in the microcentrifuge.

-7. To elute the DNA, carefully add 30 $\mu$ l Buffer EB to the centre of the QlAquick membrane, let the column stand for 1 minute (use a timer), and then centrifuge for 1 min as in step 3.
+- 6. Place the QIAquick column into a new, clean 1.5 ml tube.
+Make sure that you cut the lid off before spinning in the microcentrifuge. - 7.
+To elute the DNA, carefully add 50 μ I EB Buffer to the centre of the QIAquick membrane, let the column stand for I minute (use a timer), and then centrifuge for I min as in step 3.